MS in Computer Science

 Faculty directed thesis/project

 Students work under the close supervision of their thesis/project committees for a capstone experience.
-Thesis/projects contribute to faculty research agenda covering topics such as cybersecurity, data sciences, bioinformatics, AI, computer vision etc. Thus our MS graduates receive well-rounded training for industry positions, but are also prepared for independent research in Doctoral programs at USM or elsewhere.
+Thesis/projects contribute to faculty research agenda covering topics such as cybersecurity, data sciences, bioinformatics, AI, computer vision, and others.
+Our MS graduates are well-prepared to enter industry jobs or doctoral programs at USM or other institutions.